Tocktock/airbnb-clone/README.md

-#Airbnb Clone
+## Airbnb Clone

-Cloning Airbnb with python, Django, Tailwind and more... make cat world
+Cloning Airbnb with Django MVC, Tailwind and more... make cat world

-This project use Django core and not using any front-end web framework except TailwindCSS.

-This project deployed via AWS EC2.
+This project implemented CRUD functions and Oauth.